infinum/accessibility-mobile-standards/docs/testing/testing.md

 In this document, usage of component identifiers like `accessibilityIdentifier` or `resourceId` is not defined, because they are not used for accessibility features, but rather for automation testing.

+## Testing for Flutter

+- **Android**

+For manual testing, the usual way in native Android is testing using Accesibility scanner.
+Unfortunatelly that doesn't work with Flutter yet ([see open issue](https://github.com/flutter/flutter/issues/39531)).
+You can use TalkBack, but that's mainly inteded for real users that needs accessibility features.
+It's good so you know how everything works for user, but it's a bit complex and slow to use for testing.

+For automated testing, maily it's about widget tests and inspecting that correct semantics is applied.

+- **iOS**

 ⎯

 [← Accessibility principles and examples](../guidelines/principles/accessibility_principles_and_examples.md "Accessibility principles and examples")